 DIY eczema Butter Tips & Tricks

-- As I said above, this lotion is ultra long lasting.
-In order for it to be so long lasting, it is on the oily side.
-Don’t despair as it dries completely in roughly half an hour, leaving you with amazing soft skin for hours to come and creates a definite lasting barrier between your skin and the outside world
+- As I said above, this lotion is ultra long-lasting.
+In order for it to be so long-lasting, it is on the oily side.
+Don’t despair as it dries completely in roughly half an hour, leaving you with amazingly soft skin for hours to come and creates a definite lasting barrier between your skin and the outside world

 - *Lavender, Rose or Geranium Essential Oil: If you don’t want to smell like flowers, try replacing lavender essential oil with cedarwood essential oil and replacing the rose or geranium essential oil with juniper, frankincense, or birch essential oil.
 You’ll smell like the great outdoors -Win!